The History of InfoAge Science & History MuseumsRADIO REMINISCENCES – A HALF CENTURY by A. Hoyt Taylor

 Communication to Eifel Tower and first direct exchange with Rome by President Wilson

-The usual method of installing the Poulsen arc was to connect the water cooled terminal to the copper strip leading to ground, since the cir-culating water more or less grounded this terminal in any case.
-The other terminal was then connected, through suitable tuning coils of very large cross section, to the antenna.
+The usual method of installing the Poulsen arc was to connect the water-cooled terminal to the copper strip leading to the ground, since the circulating water more or less grounded this terminal in any case.
+The other terminal was then connected, through suitable tuning coils of very large cross-section, to the antenna.
 The adjustment of these tuning coils deter-mined the wavelength, or frequency, of the emitted wave.
 We found it impossible to get more than about 20 amperes into the antenna, in spite of the fact that we had connected the counterpoise to the ground terminal.
 Since we knew we should have more than 300 amperes, considering the power available, it was evident that something was radically wrong.

-Fortunately before I went up to Sayville I had taken the trouble to study the use of the counterpoise in connection with antennae.
+Fortunately, before I went up to Sayville I had taken the trouble to study the use of the counterpoise in connection with antennae.
 I told the engineers that it would be necessary to tune the counterpoise as well as the antenna.
-This required a tuning coil that would carry very large current, but need have only a very small inductance.
-We had no such coil, but found a copper strip about 3/4″ in thickness and 3″ wide.
+This required a tuning coil that would carry a very large current, but the need has only a very small inductance.
+We had no such coil but found a copper strip about 3/4″ in thickness and 3″ wide.
 We hurriedly built this strip into a spiral by simply nailing it to a couple of planks in the form of a cross, in order to hold it in shape.
-We didntt need any better insulation, since the voltage of the counterpoise would be Very low, although it might rise to well over 100,000 volts on the antenna.
+We didn’t need any better insulation since the voltage of the counterpoise would be Very low, although it might rise to well over 100,000 volts on the antenna.

 I knew about counterpoise action because of my experience at New Brunswick.
 New Brunswick had originally been equipped for the American Marconi Company with a huge 300 K.W. rotary spark gap installation.
 I wish I might have seen this installation in operation; it must have been quite a sight, provided you had plenty of cotton in your ears to shut out the noise.